Michigan Central Railroad: Modern operations

 The Michigan Central, having been only a "paper" railroad for decades and not owning any track since the late 1970s, was merged into United Railroad Corp. (a subsidiary of Penn Central) on December 7, 1995.
 Today, Norfolk Southern owns most trackage not abandoned in the early 1980s.
 Lake State Railway now operates the remnants former Detroit-Mackinaw City line from Bay City to Gaylord, which is partially owned by the state of Michigan.
-What remained of CASO was mostly abandoned by Canadian National in 2011, after seeing little to no traffic for years.
+What remained of Canada Southern Railway was mostly abandoned by Canadian National in 2011, after seeing little to no traffic for years.
 Amtrak owns the Detroit line from Porter, Indiana, to Kalamazoo, Michigan, while the state of Michigan owns the line from there to Dearborn, Michigan.
 This line is a projected "high speed" line; a portion of the line was converted to 110 MPH operation in early 2012 with further upgrades planned.
 Amtrak operates three Chicago-Detroit-Pontiac trains each way per day, under the old banner Wolverine.
 The Port Huron train (the Blue Water) also uses this line as far east as Battle Creek, Michigan.
 Both Kalamazoo and Niles have retained their old Michigan Central Stations; the Niles station is occasionally portrayed in film.
+Also the Dowagiac station is used by Amtrak which was built by M.C.R.R.

 Proposed rebirth as an independent railroad

-In July 2007 Norfolk Southern was in talks with Watco, a shortline holding company, to sell the Kalamazoo-Detroit portion of the Michigan Central main line.
+In July 2007, Norfolk Southern was in talks with Watco, a shortline holding company, to sell the Kalamazoo-Detroit portion of the Michigan Central main line.
 The proposal was set before the Surface Transportation Board, and was officially endorsed by Amtrak in September 2007.
 In December 2007 the STB rejected the plan, citing concerns over the relationship between the Norfolk Southern and Watco.
 Labor unions had raised concerns over the transfer of operations to a substantially non-transportation company, under which different labor regulations would apply.